 Effective July 1, 2013, the Catholic Foundation of Greater Philadelphia ("CFGP") was formed to manage charitable fundraising for the Archdiocese.
 These efforts were previously managed by the Office for Stewardship and Development, a department within the Archdiocese of Philadelphia - Office for Financial Services ("OFS").
 The entire Office for Stewardship and Development was transitioned to the CFGP during the fiscal year ended June 30, 2014.
-The administrative services agreement, previously between the Appeal Fund and OFS, to provide certain administrative and management services, was also transitioned to CFGP during the fiscal year ended June 30, 2014.
-This expense totaled approximately \$1,421,000 and \$1,400,000 for the years ended June 30, 2016 and 2015, respectively.
-During the year ended June 30, 2016, the Appeal Fund incurred an additional \$410,000 of one-time mailing expenses from CFGP for additional work performed outside the scope of the administrative and management services contract.
+The administrative services agreement, previously between the Appeal Fund and OFS, to provide certain administrative and management services, was also transitioned to the CFGP during the fiscal year ended June 30, 2014.
+This expense totaled approximately \$1,620,000 and \$1,421,000 for the years ended June 30, 2017 and 2016, respectively.
+During the years ended June 30, 2017 and 2016, the Appeal Fund incurred an additional \$253,000 and \$410,000, respectively, of expenses from CFGP for additional work performed outside the scope of the administrative and management services contract.